 If the pH sample range is expected to be wider than the range established by a two-point calibration (e.g., some samples at pH 4 and others at pH 8), then add a third calibration point.
 If the instrument cannot be calibrated with three buffers, the third buffer may be used as the initial calibration verification to extend the range.

 After initial calibration, immediately perform an initial calibration verification (ICV).
-Read a buffer in “read” or “run” mode as a sample.
+Measure a buffer in “read” or “run” mode as a sample.
 To be acceptable, a calibration verification must be within +/- 0.2 pH units of the stated buffer value.
 For example, if reading the pH 4.0 buffer, the result must be in the 3.8 to 4.2 range.
 Certain regulatory programs may have more stringent acceptance criteria.

 After sample measurement(s), perform a continuing calibration verification (CCV).
 Perform a CCV at no more than 24-hour intervals from the previous verification, or demonstrated as in FT 1000, sections 2.2.5.1 and 2.2.5.2.
-Read a buffer in “read” or “run” mode as a sample.
+Measure a buffer in “read” or “run” mode as a sample.
 To be acceptable, a calibration verification must be within +/- 0.2 pH units of the stated buffer value.
 This CCV (if within acceptance criteria) can be used as the beginning of the next chronological bracket.
 Certain regulatory programs may have more stringent acceptance criteria.

-Measuring pH in situ: After calibrating the multi-probe sensors as outlined in 2.3 above, follow the meter’s instructions to select the display for reading the pH of the sample.
-Immerse the probe at the desired depth in the water and wait for stabilization of the reading before recording the measurement.
+Measuring pH in situ: After calibrating and verifying the multi-probe sensors as outlined in section 2.3 above, follow the meter’s instructions to select the display for reading the pH of the sample.
+Immerse the probe at the desired depth in the water and wait for the pH and temperature readings to stabilize before recording the measurement.

 Measuring pH in Flow-through Cells: When using a flow-through cell, the procedure described above in section 2.4 is applicable.

-Measuring pH in Samples: After an acceptable initial calibration or calibration verification, follow these procedures to take a pH reading of a freshly collected sample (within 15 minutes of collection).
+Measuring pH in Samples: After an acceptable initial or continuing calibration verification, follow these procedures to take a pH reading of a freshly collected sample (within 15 minutes of collection).

 Pour enough of the fresh sample into a clean cup to take the reading.